fairy-rockets/vanilla-flavored-human-body.blend/README.md

 - No age.
 Adjust body proportions by your self.
 - No sex/gender.
 Not a male.
 Not a female.
 - No hair.
 Give your own favorite one.
+- No body color.
+Paint as you like.
 - Of course, no name is given yet.
 Vanilla flavored.

 ## TODO
 - Make topology clean.
 - Add armatures.